How to Make Accurate Project Estimations

 Example: Timeline Chart - Social Sports Application

 Such a timeline chart shapes the entire project, indicating which tasks are to be completed at which stage and which resources need to be involved along the way.
-It also allows us to quickly see the proportion of time allocated to each project task or milestone and provides a visual interpretation of how the project will run phase by phase.
+Such project estimation techniques in software engineering also allow us to quickly see the proportion of time allocated to each project task or milestone and provides a visual interpretation of how the project will run phase by phase.

 Project Cost Estimation